Beluki/mINI/README.md

 to do with your data.

-For example, you override `OnSection(String section)` to do something when a section is found or you override `OnValueEmpty(String key)` to report an error when a key has no value.
+For example, you override `OnSection(String section)` to do something when a section is found or `OnValueEmpty(String key)` to report an error when a key has no value.
 The default implementation for all methods does nothing, so you only need to override the ones you want to handle.

 [INI]: http://en.wikipedia.org/wiki/INI_file